Skip to main content

 ELSS funds invest primarily in equities, offering the potential for wealth building in the long term.
 They come with a mandatory lock-in period of three years, the shortest among tax-saving instruments like Public Provident Fund (15 years) or National Savings Certificate (5 years).
 Investors can choose to invest a lump sum or opt for a Systematic Investment Plan (SIP) for regular contributions.

-Moreover, the three-year lock-in period ensures that capital gains arising from ELSS investments are categorised as Long Term Capital Gains and taxed at a relatively lower rate compared to gains from other types of funds.
+Moreover, the three-year lock-in period ensures that capital gains arising from ELSS investments are categorised as Long Term Capital Gains and taxed at a lower rate compared to short-term capital gains tax.
 This can result in further optimisation of your tax outgo.

 Limiting tax outflow through the ELSS mutual fund route